splunk/public-o11y-docs/gdi/opentelemetry/components/kafkametrics-receiver.rst

 .. meta::
       :description: Collects Kafka metrics such as brokers, topics, partitions, and consumer groups from Kafka server, and converts them to OTLP format.

 The Kafka metrics receiver collects Kafka metrics (such as brokers, topics, partitions, and consumer groups) from a Kafka server and converts them to OTLP format.
+The supported pipeline type is ``metrics``.
+See :ref:`otel-data-processing` for more information.

 Get started
 ======================